OpenSwitchNOS/openswitch-ops/docs/vlan_user_guide.md

 ## Overview
 This guide provides detail for managing and monitoring VLANs on the switch.
-All the VLAN configuratio ns work in VLAN context.
+All the VLAN configurations work in VLAN context.
 For a VLAN to have a physical existance, it has to be associated with one of the interfaces.
 All such configurations work in interface context.
 VLAN mandates the associated in terface to be non-routing interface.
 By default when the VLAN is created it is not associated with a ny interface.
 To configure this feature, see the basic configuration.

 The main use of VLANs is to ***provide network segmentation***.VLANs also address issues such as *scalability*,*security* and *network management*.